-Until very recently, each MLS decided what the data structure was within their MLS database, which made it challenging to create multi-MLS real estate applications.
+Until recently, each MLS decided the data structure within their MLS database, making it challenging to create multi-MLS real estate applications.
 However, MLS groups have made massive progress in standardizing data.

 These two standards are on their way to completely reshape the solutions used in the real estate industry and bring MLSs and brokerages under one roof.
 Let’s take a look at what these standards are and the benefits of implementing them.